Status: Draft

 Authors SHOULD structure handlers so that all fallible synchronous calls complete before issuing send().
 Raising after a send() does not unsend the message.

-Decorated async def methods can await off-chain operations:
+Decorated async def methods can await off-chain operations. cowboy_sdk (PVM) only — not available in the standalone cowboy package.

 from cowboy_sdk import runner, capture